POSTED BY March 10, 2021 COMMENTS (20)ON

 This means that your loan outstanding amount will go up by some amount due to this change and you will have to now pay that additional amount.
 At the end of 3 yrs, the bank will ask you for the proofs of construction, and if you fail to submit them, you will have to pay an additional amount.

 Here is an example of a Rs 20 lacs plot loan which is taken for 10 yrs @7% interest rate.
-The interest to be paid in this case will be 7.87 lacs apart form the 20 lacs principal amount.
+The interest to be paid in this case will be 7.87 lacs apart from the 20 lacs principal amount.

 Now if the interest rates are revised to 9% (2% increase) the interest, in this case, will increase to 10.4 lacs, which is 2.53 lacs more than the original amount.